 Do you want to change the world?
 Our innovation programmes will set you on your way.

 The innovators of the 21st century will bring together arts, science, engineering, humanities and enterprise to deliver innovative products, services and ways of living.
 They will be team players, with a breadth of skills enabling them to work across specialisms and cultures.
 They will be designers and entrepreneurs, and have a passion for style, efficiency and sustainability.
-Bristol’s innovation programmes are for people who want to pursue their subject specialism in a way that enables them to apply it: to become innovators who can change the world.
+Bristol’s innovation programmes are for people who want to pursue their subject specialism in a way that enables them to apply it.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.